 It seems that a figure of 40% not experiencing any type of abuse is a bit high for a sample of incarcerated females—typically that figure is 10-20% in other studies.
 Within this section, please also tell readers how abuse was measured.
 Researchers have found that asking broad questions like “Have you ever been abused” produces different results (and typically underestimates the prevalence) than specific behavioral questions such as “Have you ever been slapped or hit?
 Had something thrown at you?
 Insulted, threatened or screamed at?”

-Authors answer: The information about the abuse came from self-reports of the interviewees in life stories.
-The participants were asked to tell about their lives freely.
-The inmates volunteered and reported very personal details in their life story, addressing the difficulties with family members and spouses.
-It is possible that out of 40% who did not report, there is a possibility of an abuse, but the focus of the interview was to let them speak freely and allow them to explain in their own words why they broke the law rather gathering specific facts.
-In addition, most of these women grew up in established families, developed glorious careers and were mostly sentenced for economic offenses.
-These offenders are characterized of less victimization history.
-We emphasized this point at pp.11-12, table 3-5.
+The information about the abuse came from self-reports of the interviewees relating their life stories.
+The participants were asked to talk about their lives freely.
+The inmates volunteered and reported very personal details about their life stories, addressing their difficulties with family members and spouses.
+It is possible that among the 40% who did not report, some abuse occurred, but the focus of the interviews was to let the inmates speak freely and allow them to explain why they broke the law in their own words, rather than gathering specific facts.
+In addition, most of these women grew up in established families, built impressive careers and were mostly sentenced for economic offenses.
+These offenders are characterized as having less victimization history.
+This point has been emphasized on pp.11–12, Tables 3–5.

 Comment 3: